31 technology news to start the morning informed of the latest | Technology

 Technological news

-Don’t sting!
-This is how the new scam that impersonates Mercadona works.
+Investing in the metaverse will reduce Facebook’s profits by about € 8.6 billion in 2021.
 Read the news

-Watch out!
-4,000 euros fine for adding a person to a WhatsApp group without their permission.
-Read the news

-The concern of sellers increases in the face of Christmas due to the lack of products.
+Apple prioritizes the production of iPhone 13 and cuts up to 50% that of other devices due to the lack of components.
 Read the news

 Mobile phones